Information Security Policy

 - DoE Enterprise Risk Management in the Department of Education Policy

 - DoE Communication Devices and Associated Services Policy.

 The Secretary is responsible for establishing auditable governance and management accountabilities for the Information Security Management System and related activities; and for establishing appropriate monitoring and auditing measures to ensure these accountabilities are discharged effectively.

 - Chief Information Officer

-The Chief Information Officer (CIO) is responsible for the management and maintenance of the Information Security Management System.
+The Chief Information Security Officer (CISO) is responsible for defining and implementing an information security plan for the protection of the department’s information and systems.
+The CISO is also responsible for the management and maintenance of the Information Security Management System.

 All managers, including school principals, are responsible for ensuring that this policy and associated standards and procedures are effectively communicated and implemented throughout all areas of their control.

 All staff are responsible for: